Facebook Marketing Strategy to Help Small Businesses Engagement

 The question on what to use as content for your posts on Facebook is really a process of launching, testing and gaining feedback on what worked best for your industry and followers.

-Once you know what works, keep posting that type of content till you find it has gone stale and then swap it out.
+Once you know what works, keep posting that type of content until you find it has gone stale and then swap it out.

-Below I have listed different content ideas that you can use, I have also created a full blog post that will break each one down for you on what it can do for you, and how you should use it.
+Below I have listed different content ideas that you can use, I have also created a full blog post that will break each one down for you, based on what it can do for you, and how you should use it.

 - Ask for advice